xyliatgithub/IntroInfoSec-2025/lab1/README.md

 ## Environment Setup

-Remember you can always gain access to the computers in the MSSI lab.
-YOu may need to complete certain paperwork for this.
+Remember you can always gain access to the computers in the MSSI lab for this course.
+You may need to complete certain paperwork for this.

 ### Intel/AMD Machines x86-64

 1. Install VirtualBox first, https://www.virtualbox.org/ if you do not have it already.
-(Note: VirtualBox is available for most consumer computers, If you have trouble with this step, we encourage you to find a solution by yourself)
+(Note: VirtualBox is available for most consumer computers, If you have trouble with this step, we encourage you to find a solution by yourself.)
 2. VM setup instructions (read very carefully): https://github.com/seed-labs/seed-labs/blob/master/manuals/vm/seedvm-manual.md
 3. Go to [Lab Environment Setup page](https://seedsecuritylabs.org/labsetup.html) to install the pre-built VM image (for Ubuntu 20.04 VM 64 bits).
 4. After building the VM, you can start the VM and log in with the username and password provided in the lab setup page.